wesmc7777/Azure-IoT-C-SDK-Reference/index.md

 ---
 title: "Azure IoT C SDK reference documentation | Microsoft Docs"
 titleSuffix: "Azure IoT C SDK"
+description: "This is the overview page for the Azure IoT C SDK reference documentation.
+This SDK is used with the Azure IoT Hub and Azure IoT Hub Device Provisioning Service"
 manager: timlt
 author: wesmc7777
 ms.author: wesmc